Khalid Masood: What we know about the London attacker

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.

 London (CNN)In a horrifying attack in London on Wednesday, a lone assailant plowed a car into crowds of people gathered on Westminster Bridge before stabbing a police officer dead outside UK Parliament.
-The assault on the heart of Britain's capital left three people dead.
+The assault on the heart of Britain's capital left four people dead.

-On Thursday, police named the attacker as 52-year-old Khalid Massod.
+On Thursday, police named the attacker as 52-year-old Khalid Masood.
 But there is still much we don't know about the man who carried out the deadliest terror attack the UK has seen for more than a decade.

 What we know